Fire triangle: Extinguishment of the fire

-Role of water in fire-fighting
+Role of water in firefighting

 The water can have two different roles.
 In the case of a solid combustible, the solid fuel produces pyrolyzing products under the influence of heat, commonly radiation.
 This process is halted by the application of water, since water is more easily evaporated than the fuel is pyrolyzed.
 Thereby energy is removed from the fuel surface and it is cooled and the pyrolysis is stopped, removing the fuel supply to the flames.
 In fire fighting, this is referred to as surface cooling.

 In the gas phase, i.e. in the flames or in the smoke, the combustible can not be separated from the oxidizer, and the only possible action consists of cooling down.
 In this case, water droplets are evaporated in the gas phase, thereby lowering the temperature and adding water vapour making the gas mixture non combustible.
 This requires droplets of a size less than about 0.2 mm.
 In fire fighting, this is referred to as gas cooling or smoke cooling.